AryaA-03/ArabianQuiz/MONGODB_SETUP.md

-# MongoDB Atlas Setup Instructions
+# 📊 MongoDB Atlas Setup

-## Current Issue
-Connection is being refused (ECONNREFUSED).
-This means MongoDB Atlas is blocking the connection.
+So you want to use MongoDB instead of the file-based storage?
+Cool.
+Here's how to get MongoDB Atlas working.

+---

+## The Most Common Problem

+If you're getting ECONNREFUSED errors, it's probably because MongoDB Atlas is blocking your IP address.
+This is super common and easy to fix.

-## Step-by-Step Fix
+## Fix It

-### 1. Configure Network Access (IP Whitelist)
-Your IP address needs to be whitelisted in MongoDB Atlas:
+### Allow Your IP Address

+Atlas needs to know you're allowed to connect:

 1. Go to [MongoDB Atlas](https://cloud.mongodb.com)
 2. Log in to your account